ZestFinance raises $20 million from Thiel Capital

-SAN FRANCISCO, July 31 ZestFinance, a company that licenses out its technology to minimize the risks in making loans, is getting a cash infusion from an entrepreneur who figured out how to make money transfers on the Internet: PayPal's Peter Thiel.
+SAN FRANCISCO ZestFinance, a company that licenses out its technology to minimize the risks in making loans, is getting a cash infusion from an entrepreneur who figured out how to make money transfers on the Internet: PayPal's Peter Thiel.

 Since its last financing round in January 2012, ZestFinance has changed focus from making loans itself to licensing out its technology.
 The company uses sophisticated algorithms and far more data points than traditional lenders to suss out good credit risks.